IBM/example-bank/README.md

  - Create a secret for the username and password you just created

 ```
-kubectl create secret generic loyalty-oidc-adminuser --from-literal=APP_ID_ADMIN_USER=<your-username> --from-literal=APP_ID_ADMIN_PASSWORD=<your-password>
+kubectl create secret generic bank-oidc-adminuser --from-literal=APP_ID_ADMIN_USER=<your-username> --from-literal=APP_ID_ADMIN_PASSWORD=<your-password>
 ```

 - Deploy the knative service

 ```
-oc apply -f loyalty-knative-service/deployment.yaml
+oc apply -f bank-knative-service/deployment.yaml
 ```

-- Check Knative Serving status and also make sure the URL matches the environment variable `KNATIVE_SERVICE_URL` defined in `loyalty-app-backend/transaction-service/deployment.yaml`
+- Check Knative Serving status and also make sure the URL matches the environment variable `KNATIVE_SERVICE_URL` defined in `bank-app-backend/transaction-service/deployment.yaml`

 ```
 oc get kservice # or kn service list - if you have kn cli installed
 # NAME                  URL                                                    LATEST                      AGE   CONDITIONS   READY   REASON
-# process-transaction   http://process-transaction.example-loyalty.svc.cluster.local   process-transaction-9chv6   34d   3 OK / 3     True
+# process-transaction   http://process-transaction.example-bank.svc.cluster.local   process-transaction-9chv6   34d   3 OK / 3     True
 ```

-> The serverless application can be reached at `http://process-transaction.example-loyalty.svc.cluster.local` in the example above.
-If it doesn't match with the one you deployed in the step [User and transaction services](#user-and-transaction-services), fix the `KNATIVE_SERVICE_URL` value in the `loyalty-app-backend/transaction-service/deployment.yaml` file and redeploy it again with `oc apply`
+> The serverless application can be reached at `http://process-transaction.example-bank.svc.cluster.local` in the example above.
+If it doesn't match with the one you deployed in the step [User and transaction services](#user-and-transaction-services), fix the `KNATIVE_SERVICE_URL` value in the `bank-app-backend/transaction-service/deployment.yaml` file and redeploy it again with `oc apply`

 ### Access the application